danse-inelastic/pyre/docs/pyreLibraries.rst

 .. image:: images/PyreIpaClassDiagram.png

-* need a good example of how Ipa is used...try Sentry here...
+.. todo:: discuss Sentry as an example of how ipa is used

 .. _ipc: